tcltk/tcl/doc/markdown/format.md

 : Shorthand form for **0x%zx**, so it outputs the integer in hexadecimal form with **0x** prefix.

-# Differences from ansi sprintf
+# Differences from ANSI sprintf

 The behavior of the format command is the same as the ANSI C **sprintf** procedure except for the following differences: